 EAG – The Eurasian group on combating money laundering and financing of terrorism - a FATF-style regional body uniting Belarus, India, Kazakhstan, China, Kyrgyzstan, Russia, Tajikistan, Turkmenistan and Uzbekistan.
-17 more states and 15 international and regional organizations have observer status within the EAG.
+16 states and 23 international and regional organizations have observer status within the EAG.

 EBRD – European Bank for Reconstruction and Development - an international financial institution that supports projects in 29 countries from central Europe to central Asia.

 ECOSOC - UN Economic and Social Council – ECOSOC was established under the United Nations Charter as the principal organ to coordinate economic, social, and related work of the 14 UN specialized agencies, functional commissions and five regional commissions.

 Egmont Group of Financial Intelligence Units – a number of financial Intelligence units in 1995 that began working together in an informal organization known as Egmont group.
 Their agenda is to provide a platform for the FIUs to improve support to their respective national AML programs and liaison for the sharing of information.